Why creative engagement? What drew you to the opportunity?

 I have been managing a family business for the past fifteen years, as it was easy to do when my kids were younger.
-Now that my youngest son is in high school, I have time to pursue additional work.
+Now that my youngest son is in college, I have time to pursue additional work.
 I knew that I wanted to do something whereI could connect with people and not look at a computer screen!

 What’s your favorite part of your job?
 What “imbues you with enthusiasm” for your work?